List of Dutch explorations: Pennefather River, Northern Australia (1606)

 Hollandia Nova, 1659 map prepared by Joan Blaeu based on voyages by Abel Tasman and Willem Jansz, this image shows a French edition of 1663.

 The Dutch ship, Duyfken, led by Willem Janszoon, made the first documented European landing in Australia in 1606.
 Although a theory of Portuguese discovery in the 1520s exists, it lacks definitive evidence.
 Precedence of discovery has also been claimed for China, France, Spain, India, and even Phoenicia.

 The Janszoon voyage of 1605–06 led to the first undisputed sighting of Australia by a European was made on 26 February 1606.
 Dutch vessel Duyfken, captained by Janszoon, followed the coast of New Guinea, missed Torres Strait, and explored perhaps 350 km of western side of Cape York, in the Gulf of Carpentaria, believing the land was still part of New Guinea.
-The Dutch made one landing, but were promptly attacked by Maoris [impossible - Maoris are from New Zealand] and subsequently abandoned further exploration.
+The Dutch made one landing, but were promptly attacked by Aboriginals and subsequently abandoned further exploration.

 The first recorded European sighting of the Australian mainland, and the first recorded European landfall on the Australian continent, are attributed to the Dutch navigator Willem Janszoon.
 He sighted the coast of Cape York Peninsula in early 1606, and made landfall on 26 February at the Pennefather River near the modern town of Weipa on Cape York.
 The Dutch charted the whole of the western and northern coastlines and named the island continent "New Holland" during the 17th century, but made no attempt at settlement.